neumaennl/blerf/packages/blerf/README.md

 - Create a root package.json with a dependency on blerf and scripts to build, test, pack and deploy
 - Create new projects in directories under ./packages
 - Create test projects separately under ./packages
-- Add project references as dependencies using relative `file:` references in package.json
+- Add project references as `file:../../artifacts/build/(projectname).tgz` dependencies in package.json
 - Add npm package references as dependencies by editing package.json manually
 - Bootstrap the repo once with `npm install`, then use `blerf build` to install dependencies and build the solution
+- Edit-compile-run cycle

 ## Release workflow